Yoast/wordpress-seo/readme.txt

 #### Bugfixes

-* Fixes a bug where category redirect to base url when using blog prefix in permalink structure and strip category slug.
+* Fixes a bug where using a `blog` prefix in the permalink structure with _Strip category base_ enabled would prevent the blog page from being accessible.
-* Fixes a bug where the `get_head` REST route would return a `rest_invalid_param` if the URL contains a multiple words search string. props to @lucymtc.
+* Fixes a bug where the `get_head` REST route would return a `rest_invalid_param` if the URL contains a multiple words search string.
+Props to @lucymtc.

 = 21.9 =